sta426hs2023/material/week02-25sep2023/DNAse-seq.md

 - If you wish on the other hand to better understand what regulatory elements are, and what role they may play, you should read [this article published by the National Library of Medecine as well](https://pubmed.ncbi.nlm.nih.gov/26499213/#:~:text=Precisely%20identifying%20regulatory%20elements%20is,and%20the%20interactions%20between%20them)

+- A analysis of different statistical and computational methods can be found in [this article published by Nature Methods](https://www.nature.com/articles/nmeth.3772)

+-   For articles about specific statistical application we here have a article using [Bayseian mixture models](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4231734/) and [Hidden Markov Models](https://academic.oup.com/bioinformatics/article/30/22/3143/2390674)

 ### Authors